GLOSSARY - Islamic finance definitions

 as an agent (wakil) for another.
 In a wakala sukuk, certificates

-in turn are given to a wakil for management (charging an agency
+in turn are given to a wakil for management (who charges an

 undertakes to buy the assets at maturity at an agreed price.